 These details will be pre-populated but can be edited if necessary.
 If you use a different surname professionally, please provide it in this section.

-With regard to the evidence provided of research/scholarship, you should make clear your role and contribution in large, multi-author publications.
-You might also wish to highlight key advances set out in your papers.
+With regard to the evidence provided of research, you should highlight up to four key research outputs since your last promotion/appointment, and describe their significance in terms of your discipline, and of your contribution to them, in order to demonstrate the quality and value of your research.
+You are advised to limit these descriptions to 50-100 words per output.
+The outputs must be publicly available for consideration.
+In addition, your role and contribution in large, multi-author publications should be made clear.
 If your research results do not take the form of conventional scholarly publications, you should provide information about this.
 With regard to researcher development (where applicable), you should include a self-assessment of the impact of your work on your research team.

-If you consider your teaching and/or research to be interdisciplinary/cross-departmental, you should explain clearly the interdisciplinary/cross-departmental aspects of your work and indicate which of the University institutions your work mostly concerns.
+If you consider your teaching and/or research to be multidisciplinary, you should explain clearly the multidisciplinary aspects of your work and indicate which of the University institutions your work mostly concerns.

 Student feedback is an important factor in assessing the effectiveness of teaching, course development and innovation.
 Therefore, your self-assessment should take into account student feedback on the courses you have taught or are teaching.
 The Head of Institution may comment on this self-assessment in the Institutional Statement.
 It is acknowledged that some institutions do not have formal processes for gathering student feedback.
 In these cases, reference to informal student feedback can be included, although such feedback should not be directly solicited from students.